zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

 ### Unlocking the keyring manually

-Issue the following commands to unlock the keyrings manually.
+Issue the following commands to unlock the keyring manually.
 You must unlock the keyring in each user session.

 ```bash
 export $(dbus-launch)